 Then lay down and continue to focus on your body by touching yourself all over (a self-massage) the way you would like to be touched by that woman in your bed: your nipples, pecs, abdomen, pelvis, balls, penis tip, buttocks, anus, thighs, etc. While touching your body try edging: slowly rub your penis with your free hand to the point of ejaculation, then back off, use both hands to rub your body, and return to rubbing your penis again, maybe backing off several times, until you’re ready to explode.

-When you’re ready to cum, continue to focus on your body with whatever fantasies come into to mind.
+When you’re ready to ejaculate, continue to focus on your body with whatever fantasies come into to mind.
 We all have sexual fantasies and for the most part they contribute in a positive way to healthy sexuality.
 They also engage the mind in creative exercises that we can act out even when we are alone as we sexually engage our entire body in the service of our imagination.
 There’s no reason playing with yourself has to be boring.